 • Men or women

-• Employee full time/ part time
+• Employed full time/ part-time

 Eating out is an integral part of an All Rounders lifestyle.
 These consumers view food as an extension of their lifestyle and food is part of their social activities, with some 55% having purchased food at a sporting event/concert.
 All Rounders absence of dependents facilitates their above average spend on eating outside the home.